makersacademy/chitter-challenge/README.md

 Project Learnings:
 -----

-Through creating this app in a group environment, I improved my ability to:
+Through creating this app, I improved my ability to:

 * Implement web routes using a lightweight web framework
 * Demonstrate how HTTP requests and responses work in a web application